-The programme includes recent blockbusting documentary Free Solo, about rock climber Alex Honnold attempts to scale the famed El Capitan rock face at Yosemite National Park without using a safety rope; Alice Rohrwacher’s magnificently mysterious Italian drama Happy as Lazzaro; and Francis Lee acclaimed God’s Own Country – an award-winning depiction of a romance between a young sheep farmer in Yorkshire and a Romanian migrant worker.
+The 2019 programme included recent blockbusting documentary Free Solo, about rock climber Alex Honnold attempts to scale the famed El Capitan rock face at Yosemite National Park without using a safety rope; Alice Rohrwacher’s magnificently mysterious Italian drama Happy as Lazzaro; and Francis Lee acclaimed God’s Own Country – an award-winning depiction of a romance between a young sheep farmer in Yorkshire and a Romanian migrant worker.